astronomer/airflow-guides/guides/task-groups.md

 ## Dynamically Generating Task Groups

 [Just like with DAGs](https://www.astronomer.io/guides/dynamically-generating-dags), Task Groups can be dynamically generated to make use of patterns within your code.
-In an ETL DAG, you might have have similar downstream tasks that can be processed independently, such as when you call different API endpoints for data that needs to be processed and stored in the same way.
+In an ETL DAG, you might have similar downstream tasks that can be processed independently, such as when you call different API endpoints for data that needs to be processed and stored in the same way.
 For this use case, we can dynamically generate Task Groups by API endpoint.
 Just like with manually written Task Groups, generated Task Groups can be drilled into from the Airflow UI to see specific tasks.

 In the code below, we use iteration to create multiple Task Groups.
 While the tasks and dependencies remain the same across Task Groups, we can change which parameters are passed in to each Task Group based on the `group_id`: